 1957 - 1960

 What's in a name?
-Below, the three iterations of the Vox "Vibravox" unit, designed in 1957 for accordions, though its electronics were incorporated early on in the AC2/30 and AC/30.
+Below, the three iterations of the Vox "Vibravox" unit, designed in late 1957 for use with "any amplifier", its electronics incorporated early on in the AC1/15, AC2/30 and AC/30.
 The AC30/4 represents a later development.
 More of the circuitry later.

 Although the design of the unit (outward appearance) was protected in British Law ("registered"), the name had in fact already been coined - from 1949 in the USA there were the Danelectro "Vibravox" amplifiers, a single speaker version much as the AC2/30 in terms of proportion, and later a twin.
 See the pictures below.

 Evidently there was no difficulty: Vox regularly referred to the "Vibravox" in its AC30/6s through to 1964.
 The Danelectro amps, however, are very much of their age and have little in common from an electronic standpoint with anything produced by JMI.